In the Dyson School of Applied Economics and Management .

 In general, petitions based upon a desire for early graduation, additional certifications (double major, double concentrations), cost of attendance, or early entry to graduate programs are not extenuating circumstances to be granted to enroll beyond 22 credits.

 Taking a course more than once (repeated)

 Students wishing to pursue research opportunities may enroll in Cornell courses such as research or independent study more than once.
-For more information go to the section in the courses of study.
+For more information go to repeat coursework.